 The best way to create even-looking macrame knots is to ensure you use a piece of hardware or structure to prevent your cords from moving around.
 Similarly, you must ensure you use the same tension when creating the knots.
 That means your macrame shouldn't have parts with too tight knots and other parts with too loose knots.

-Like any other type of arts and crafts, learning how to macrame requires patience and constant practice.
+Like any other type of arts and crafts, learning how to macrame requires patience and constant practice even with a complete macrame tutorial.
 Now that you have the fundamental knowledge, start completing the materials and tools you need and learn the knots.
 Then, download a simple pattern and create a small macrame item!